 She marries a German munitions dealer who soon becomes her jailor.
 She winds up escaping from him after realizing she couldn’t ignore her yearning to become a full-time actress.
 Hedy signed a contract with Louis Mayer after much haggling but seems frustrated by not being given films she feels are equal to her acting abilities.
 Still, her looks and talents catapult her to fame and stardom status!
 Her love life is certainly interesting if not very stable.

 Margaret Porter gives a deft depiction of the lives of actors and actresses who more frequently “use” each other for better scripts or positions in the middle of a turbulent time of history with the rise of Adolph Hitler and the beginning of WWII.
 Hedy moves through six marriages and has several children, including one adopted son.
 She is also an avid gardener and inventor.
 She generously contributes her time for the war by selling bonds and attending clubs to sign autographs and dance with soldiers and sailors on leave.

-She researches science facts to create the tornado that can attack without being detected.
+She researches science facts to create the torpedo that can attack without being detected.
 The work behind this creation is no small feat and highly complex.
 Hedy herself is a complex character, always searching for deeper meaning and creation, never satisfied.
 Her private and public life parallel the historical and political turmoil of Europe and America – dramatic and life-changing!